 Courses & Activities

-- The Hixson Seminar (U ST 101) provides an introduction to life and resources at Iowa State University and an orientation to the functions of the Hixson Program.
+- The Hixson Seminar (U ST 101A) provides an introduction to life and resources at Iowa State University and an orientation to the functions of the Hixson Program.
 It is a one-credit course consisting of large group lecture and recitation.
 The seminar helps Hixson Scholars adjust to college life, develop better self-understanding, and gain more knowledge about their learning processes.
 The course provides a support system for examining difficulties associated with the first-year college experience in an atmosphere that is less formal than traditional college courses.
-Each first year Hixson scholar will aslo have a recitation section, led by one of the pairs pictured in "Hixson Peer Mentors" tab of the navigation.
+Each first year Hixson scholar will aslo have a recitation section, led by one of the pairs listed in "Hixson Peer Mentors" tab of the navigation.

 - The Hixson Newsletter is a weekly email and monthly newsletter that informs Hixson Scholars of dates and times of upcoming Hixson activities.
 This newsletter also conveys important information regarding the university and student services.

 - Hixson Student Board promotes community among Hixson Scholars through activities within the university and through monthly special events.
+The Hixson Student Board and the Freshman Student board are great ways for Hixson Scholars to get involved in the program, as well as a great leadership opportunity!

 - Community Service is an important part of the Hixson Program.
 First-year scholars are invited to serve as ambassadors of higher education, attending speaking engagements at their high schools or service clubs.